ian-mark/Portfolio-Projects/Data Visualisation/Airbnb and Market Traction/README.md

 the 'platform' business model) and new forms of arrangement of economic and social exchange (e.g., the sharing economy).

-For their final course project, groups are supposed to create a [Bokeh](https://docs.bokeh.org/en/latest/index.html) dashboard that illustrates the competition between incumbents and challengers of a market.
+For the final course project, groups are supposed to create a [Bokeh](https://docs.bokeh.org/en/latest/index.html) dashboard that illustrates the competition between incumbents and challengers of a market.

 + Airbnb Vs. Hotels in the NYC borough of Manhattan